anudeep-17/BookshelfX/README.md

 - [ ] Incorporate user feedback and feature requests for future iterations.

 ## Conclusion
-By following these milestones and project management practices, we aim to deliver a high-quality library management system that meets the needs of both librarians and customers.📚🌟
+To deliver a high-quality library management system that meets the needs of both librarians and customers.📚🌟